 Where is my loved one being taken?

-Your loved one will be taken to the Sheriff’s Office Coroner Facility, until he or she can be released to the mortuary of your choice.
+Your loved one will be taken to the Sheriff’s Office Coroner facility temporarily until which time he/she is released to your mortuary.

 What do I do now?